andy-byers/paw/README.md

 ### Types
 paw is dynamically-typed, meaning that variable types are determined at runtime.
-A variable initialized with a value of one type may have a value of any other type assigned to it, at any point during execution. paw tries to make reasoning about programs a bit easier by throwing errors when incompatible types are used in an operation, rather than performing implicit conversions.
-For example, attempting a bitwise operation on a float will always result in a type error.
-Binary arithmetic operators, other than `/` and `//`, can be used on mixed numeric types (e.g. float and integer), and will result in a float if one of the operands is a float, and an integer otherwise.

 Every paw value contains 2 fields: a type tag and a value (essentially a tagged union).
 NaN boxing is used to pack both of these fields into 8 bytes of memory.
 The following example demonstrates creation of the basic value types.